 All products and services featured by IndieWire are independently selected by IndieWire editors.
 However, IndieWire may receive a commission on orders placed through its retail links, and the retailer may receive certain auditable data for accounting purposes.

 Your favorite retro gadgets are back in rotation, but you don’t have to stop by a garage sale or antique shop to get one.
 So that you’re not spending hours searching online, we put together a short roundup of new and used electronics to buy, including Walkmans, cassette players, CD players, record players, boom boxes, and vintage radios from the 1950s.
 Although some are a bit pricier than others, most of the items on our roster are affordable over all.
 Below, find eight tech items nostalgia-loving shoppers will love.
 For more tech recommendations check out our best retro video game machines list and instant cameras worth buying.

 Missing the ‘80s?
-This vintage Sony Walkman is in good, working condition, and comes with retro headphones (with brand new foam earmuffs).
-The Walkman has an AM/FM radio, a cassette player, A.V.L.S. volume limiter, and a belt clip for hands-free playback.
-It also takes two AA batteries (you can buy a pack here).
+This vintage Sony Walkman is in good, working condition, and comes with retro earbuds.
+The Walkman has an AM/FM radio, a cassette player, bass enhancement, and an anti-rolling mechanism to minimize sound distortion when you’re walking.
+The walkman two AA batteries (you can buy a pack here).

 Record players never really go out of style.
 1byOne’s vinyl player combines classic mechanics with modern tech features and a fashionable design.
 The record player delivers hi-fi sound and spins at 33 and 45 RPM.
 There’s also built-in wireless connectivity so you can pair it with other devices, and it’ll look nice on a mid-century inspired wooden console.
 If you’re more into antiques, check out this vintage turntable from the 1960s.